Maikxx/frontend-applications/README.md

 ## What would be added in future versions?

-Aside from all of the above (if possible), things that would be added would include:
+Aside from all of the above (if possible), things that would be added are:

 * A page where the user can see at a glance what he or she filled in, and what factor that answer contains.
 This could bring more understanding at the person that is using the application
 * A more thought out routing structure, in order for the user to navigate the application more easily